Freshwater Pearl Mussels

 - Reductions in dissolved oxygen

-South Cumbria Rivers Trust, along with three other partners in Devon, North Yorkshire and West Cumbria, will be delivering catchment improvements and river restoration activities over 3 years as part of this project which is supported by Biffa Award.
-As lead partner, the Freshwater Biological Association will coordinate this work in conjunction with developing a reintroduction and monitoring strategy for juvenile mussels which have been reared as part of the FBA’s Freshwater Pearl Mussel Ark project.
+South Cumbria Rivers Trust, along with three other partners in Devon, North Yorkshire and West Cumbria, have delivered catchment improvements and river restoration activities over the last 3 years as part of this project which was supported by Biffa Award.
+As lead partner, the Freshwater Biological Association have coordinated this work in conjunction with developing a reintroduction and monitoring strategy for juvenile mussels which have been reared as part of the FBA’s Freshwater Pearl Mussel Ark project.

-Over the next 3 years we hope to manage catchment processes, physical habitat characteristics and water quality issues in order to successfully deliver significant improvements to habitats in order to protect remaining key populations of freshwater pearl mussels.
-Where feasible we will also secure the long term future of these populations through the reintroduction of juvenile mussels to augment existing populations.
-We will engage with landowners, tenants, the local community and other freshwater pearl mussel conservation projects in order to deliver these improvements and learn from other work being undertaken in other countries.
+Over the last 3 years we have managed catchment processes, physical habitat characteristics and water quality issues to deliver significant improvements to habitats in order to protect the remaining key populations of freshwater pearl mussels.
+Reintroduction of juvenile mussels to augment existing populations has yet to take place, due to to their long maturation process.
+The project has meant engaging with landowners, tenants, the local community and other freshwater pearl mussel conservation projects in order to deliver these improvements and learn from other work being undertaken in other countries.